 Community Cat Programs Training Playbook

-The traditional way to manage populations of community cats (impoundment and death by lethal injection) has proven to be ineffective at curtailing their numbers.
-Nationwide, year after year, we see shelters inundated with community cats, so we know that what we have been doing isn’t working.
+The traditional way to manage populations of outdoor cats (impoundment and death by lethal injection) has proven to be ineffective at curtailing their numbers and damages relationships with the community members that care for these cats.
+Nationwide, year after year, we see shelters inundated with community cats and kittens, so we know that what we have been doing isn’t working.
+Lost pet cats are also more likely to find their way home if their community has a CCP than through impoundment at the shelter.
+The national return-to-owner rate for cats in shelters is less than 3%.

 Community cat programs (CCPs) are a critical lifesaving option.
-Many community cats aren’t socialized to humans and therefore are unlikely to be adopted.
-CCPs are effective at reducing the numbers of these cats, reducing shelter admissions and therefore shelter deaths, saving taxpayers money and providing a public health benefit to the community.
-In such programs, unowned, free-roaming cats deemed healthy enough to qualify for the program are sterilized, vaccinated and returned to their original location.
+CCPs are effective at reducing the numbers of these cats in the community, reducing shelter admissions and therefore shelter deaths, saving taxpayers money and providing a public health benefit to the community.
+In such programs, free-roaming outdoor cats deemed healthy enough to qualify for the program are sterilized, vaccinated and returned to their original location.

-Community cat programs enable shelters to provide community cats with a live outcome.
-After being spayed or neutered and vaccinated, the cats are returned to their colonies, where they can continue to thrive and live out their lives.
-CCPs reduce the existing colony population over time, reduce the spread of disease and mitigate many common complaints associated with un-altered cats.
+Community cat programs enable shelters to provide community cats with a live outcome while supporting community engagement.
+After being spayed or neutered and vaccinated, the cats are returned to their original location, where they can continue to thrive and live out their lives.
+CCPs reduce the existing population over time, reduce the spread of disease and mitigate many common complaints associated with un-altered cats.

-There are several types of community cat programs:
+There are several names for community cat programs:

 - TNR (trap-neuter-return)